 Important historical antecedents to Our Path are “Process Theology” and “Process Philosophy,” which we discuss in an Essay called “Forerunners to This Book.”
 But Process theologians and philosophers never talk much about what those Processes are.
 We address that question throughout The Book of Continuing Creation, but this Blog Post gives the reader a quick list of many of those Processes.

-What Are the “Processes of G>O>D?”
+What Are the “Processes of Continuing Creation?”

 Continuing Creation is itself a summation of all natural processes, whereby an energy flow such as we have here on Earth from our sun, combines simple components (atoms) into ever more differentiated and complex structures – molecules, simple one-celled organisms, millions of diverse complex organisms, consciousness, tools and tool use, culture, art, science, and engineering.